43 Books About Mexico For Travelers & History Buffs

 Spectacular, spectacular, spectacular!
 I don’t want to say anything else about this short story because I don’t want to ruin anything.
 If you buy one book on this list make it this one.

-Cortázar is one of the preeminent voices of the Latin American boom and this text is one of the reasons why he is so revered in Argentina and across the globe.
 I read this in college for the first time and have gone back to it at different points in my Spanish language education.
 Every time I read it I get more out of it.
-You will love this book.
+You will love this story about Mexico.

 5. The Battles in the Desert by José Emilio Pacheco